Financial-Times/factset-uploader/README.md

 3. Reference information to provide on things such as controlled vocabulary i.e Role names
 4. Symbology information to provide other indentifiers such as the financial instruments
 5. Fundamental information to provide information on the financials for entities

+### Structure
+All configured packages should be separated by a ';' with each distinct package composed of four distinct parts separated by ',':

+        Dataset,FSPackage,Product,Version;...

+        for example

+        ppl,people,ppl_premium,1;...

 ## Installation
 Download the source code, dependencies and test dependencies: